giveup/ruTorrent/README.md

 # ruTorrent

 ruTorrent is a front-end for the popular Bittorrent client [rtorrent](http://rakshasa.github.io/rtorrent).
+This project is released under the GPLv3 license, for more details, take a look at the LICENSE.md file in the source.

 Note: This is a pre-release fork of ruTorrent that has not yet had a stable release, we do not advise it's use in production at this time.